 The use of leverage can increase your profits but also increase the risk of loss.
 Understand the risks associated with using leverage before taking any trades.

-The margin requirements for the major futures markets rarely change.
+The margin requirements for the major futures trading markets rarely change.
 This means that traders know what to expect when it comes to how much margin is required per contract.

-The pricing for futures is far simpler than that of options contracts where things like time decay come into play.
+The pricing for trading futures is far simpler than that of options contracts where things like time decay come into play.

-The futures markets are among the most regulated.
+The futures trading markets are among the most regulated.
 When it comes to trade most other products, a trader needs to put faith in their broker.
 A broker isn’t concerned with your success as a trader, and in some cases can even trade against you.

-Because each futures market runs on a single exchange, there is no individual with the power to affect your trading other than yourself.
+Because each futures trading market runs on a single exchange, there is no individual with the power to affect your trading other than yourself.

 Drawbacks to Trading Futures